 After you perform operations such as addition, modification, and undeployment on node code, scheduling configurations, resources, or functions in the production environment, you must commit and deploy the objects to make the configurations take effect.

 After you modify an auto triggered node, you must deploy the node.
-After the node is deployed, the modification takes effect in the production environment.
-The following issues may occur when you deploy the node: The node fails to be deployed, the deployment process is blocked, or the version of the deployed node does not meet your requirements.
-In these cases, we recommend that you go to the Cycle Task page in Operation Center to troubleshoot issues.
-For more information, see View and manage auto triggered tasks.
+After the node is successfully deployed, the modification takes effect in the production environment.
+During deployment, issues such as deployment failures, blocked deployment processes, or unexpected deployment versions may occur.
+Therefore, we recommend that you go to the Manage auto triggered nodes.

 Overview